-This Italian company has been the king of climbing shoe rubber since climbers first started cramming their grubby toes in climbing shoes.
-After six of his friends died in a mountaineering accident, Vitale Bramani was inspired to create the first ‘tank tread’ rubber sole in 1937.
+This Italian company has been the undisputed king of rubber since climbers first started cramming their grubby feet into shoes.
+After six of his friends died in a mountaineering accident Vitale Bramani, the company’s founder, was inspired to create the world’s first ‘tank tread’ rubber sole in 1937.
 But it wasn’t until 1988 that they introduced the Vibram Grip, a revolutionary new rubber formula designed to specifically tackle the vertical world of free climbing.

 For those shoes that need a little extra support, La Sportiva put the Vibram XS Edge to good use.

-– Miura VS
+Miura VS (male)

 XS Grip 2

 Besides La Sportiva, Scarpa is the other main creator of Vibram climbing shoes.
 While they too have their own rubber compounds (the super soft S-72, most recently found on the Veloce and Vision rubber, found on their budget beginner shoes) Scarpa opts for Vibram rubber for its top-of-the-range climbing shoes.

 Unsurprisingly Scarpa uses XS Edge and XS Grip 2 for the vast majority of their shoes.